Vickers Windsor: Operational history

 Only three examples (the original plus successive prototypes known as Type 457 and Type 461) were built.
 This was due to refinements in the existing Lancaster bomber, rendering it suitable for the role for which the Windsor had been designed.
-The first prototype flew on 23 October 1943, the second on 15 February 1944, and the third on 11 July 1944.
+The first prototype, serial DW506, flew on 23 October 1943, the second (DW512) on 10 or 15 February 1944, and the third (NK136) on 11 July 1944.
 All three were built at Vickers' secret dispersed Foxwarren Experimental Department between Brooklands and nearby Cobham.
+DW506 was assembled at Farnborough, DW512 flew from Wisley.
 The two latter prototypes were tested until the end of the Second World War, when further development and production were cancelled.